MaxyZhu75/Maxleo-Online-Store/Lab1/README.md

 You will see two programming parts in the following sections.
-In the first part, we will design our own thread pool, and use it to write a simple client-server online store that uses network sockets.
+In the first part, we aim to design our own thread pool, and use it to write a simple client-server online store that uses network sockets.
 This part will show you how thread pools work internally.
 In the second part, we will use gRPC and built-in thread pool mechanisms to write the client-server online store.
 This part will show you how we use modern frameworks to write distributed applications, since most programmers simply use higher-level abstractions than lower-level abstractions in workplace.